tapio/obj-magic/Readme.markdown

 * Translating
 * Centering
 * Etc...
-* More to come

 Most transformations can be done to each axis x/y/z separately or together.
-Doing multiple different operations at the same time is also possible.
+Doing multiple different operations at the same time is also possible, but some combinations may result in funky behaviour, so be careful.
+This should be improved in the future.

 ## Usage ##